tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

     * Even if the server script uses scopes other than those for Drive API, these additional scopes are not required to be included in the access token.
 This is because the use of other scopes is authorized through the browser before accessing the Web App.
 This means that when making GET or POST requests to the Web App, only Drive API scopes are required.
     * For instance, when accessing a Web App using Google Apps Script, if you use `{"Authorization": "Bearer " + ScriptApp.getOAuthToken()}` in the headers and encounter an `<TITLE>Unauthorized</TITLE>` error, check the scopes defined in your script editor.
 If `https://www.googleapis.com/auth/drive` is not included, you can add it by, for example, placing `// DriveApp.getFiles()` in your script **as a comment**.
 The script editor will then automatically include the `https://www.googleapis.com/auth/drive` scope.

 * If no scopes are used in the Web App's scripts, the owner and client users can run the script without browser-based scope authorization.
-However, an access token is still required to access the Web App if it's deployed as **"`Who has access to the app:` Only myself`"** or **"`Who has access to the app:` Anyone`"**.
+However, an access token is still required to access the Web App if it's deployed as **"`Who has access to the app:` Only myself`"** or **"`Who has access to the app: Anyone with Google account`"**.

-* Only when the Web App is deployed as **"`Who has access to the app:` Anyone, even anonymous`"** can the owner and client users access the Web App without an access token.
+* Only when the Web App is deployed as **"`Who has access to the app: Anyone`"** can the owner and client users access the Web App without an access token.

 ---